 Participants will step inside the cramped, claustrophobic space, then settle into one of the old cinema seats with a pair of the aforementioned noise-cancelling headphones, before pitch black sets in.

 UK production company Darkfield – which specialises in explorations of fear and anxiety – and its Australian counterparts, Realscape Productions are behind Séance.
-If you went last year, the 2018 performance is exactly the same.
+If you've already experienced Séance, the 2019 performance is exactly the same.
 The experience is not recommended for anyone under the age of 15, and is controlled but only up to a point.

-Séance is happening at the Queen Victoria Market from July 11 to 28.
+Séance is happening at the Queen Victoria Market on Wednesday, Friday and Saturday nights from January 9 to February 6.
 Buy tickets here.